bconstanzo/nemo/README.md

 # nemo

-A simple tool to begin working in forensic memory analysis for beginners.
+A simple tool to begin working in forensic memory analysis, from zero to a working pslist().

 Code should be simple and asy to follow.
 Not particularly awesome code though.